cloudmesh-community/sp19-222-90/project-report/report.md

 ## Dataset

+:wave: combine this with the intro, or provide an indepth discussion about the categories within the dataset ie instead of this being Dataset maybe this should be Predictor Variables or something along those lines.

 We got all of our datasets from Pro Football Reference @data.
 The data we utilized is 2019 NFL combine stats of current incoming rookies, 2000-2018 NFL combine stats which is needed to compare rookie players to current players, and 2001-2018 Fantasy Football player results which we used when predicting Fantasy Football points.

 ## Limitations